Why Lawyers Have Nothing to Fear from AI and Machine Learning

 The move toward automation is becoming pervasive in various industries.
 As with any massive change, apprehension is bound to follow.

-In the case of automation, much of the angst is about the possibility of robots taking jobs that humans used to perform.
+Much of the angst is about the possibility of robots taking jobs that humans used to perform.

 The rise of automation and Artificial Intelligence (AI) in the world of law firms and lawyers are no different.